 As a business in Canada, reconciliation should be on your agenda, as well as how it could be reflected in your corporate culture.
 A starting point is to enact Call To Action 92 (Business and Reconciliation) from the Truth and Reconciliation Commission of Canada.
 This call to action is to “commit to meaningful consultation, building respectful relationships, and obtaining the free, prior, and informed consent of Indigenous peoples before proceeding with economic development projects.”

 Further demonstrating that reconciliation is a business responsibility, questions such as, “How are you enacting reconciliation in your company?” are beginning to show up on requests for proposals and interviews.
-If reconciliation is done correctly, it can engage staff and management in important conversations on the history of Indigenous peoples.
+If reconciliation is done correctly, it can engage staff and management in important conversations.

 Define your value

-Here are some questions that your organization can ask to define your value proposition to Indigenous businesses:
+Here are some questions that your organization can ask to define your value proposition:

 - What are you bringing that is of value to the Indigenous business?